infinum/frontend-handbook/JavaScript/Next-js.md

 ```

 We are storing the `Date.now()` value in a local state, and it's easy to show that the state is preserved between toggling the modal.
-To `Layout` we are passing `onClose` callback, so we would know where to route after closing modal.
+To `Layout` we are passing the `onClose` callback, so we would know where to route after closing the modal.
 In other words, we want to show the same page without query params.
-If there are some params we need to preserve we would use something like the following:
+If there were some params we needed to preserve, we would use something like the following:

 ```jsx
 Router.push({